 Made from high quality hardened carbon steel for added durability, this 1/2" diameter, self centering drill bit is perfect for drilling holes required for floating bracket installations.
 The brad point tip provides accurate positioning for starting the hole.
 The round shank is designed for use in cordless drills, drill presses and other wood boring machines.
 The wide flutes provide easy ejection of wood chips while drilling.

-Works best with our 7" and 8" depth pieces
+Works best with our 5" and 7" depth pieces

-PLEASE NOTE - THIS DRILL BIT IS 6 INCHES IN LENGTH - THIS WILL NOT WORK FOR 8" LONG BRACKETS!
+PLEASE NOTE - THIS DRILL BIT IS 6 INCHES IN LENGTH - THIS WILL NOT WORK FOR 8" DEEP BRACKETS!

 The first settlers in America selected trees on site to construct their barns and homes and out-buildings.
 Today, individuals love to make use of this reclaimed wood when building or remodeling.
 The history of the piece adds to the ambiance of the area.
 The wood used in this manner comes from barns, factories, houses, stables, mills, and more, and many pieces are hundreds of years old.
 What makes this wood truly unique and highly coveted?